Equidistribution in Families of Abelian Varieties and Uniformity

-Finally, it should be said that the author's original motivation to prove Theorem \ref{theorem:equidistribution} was the relative Bogomolov conjecture \cite[Conjecture 1.2]{Dimitrov2020a}, which is the Bogomolov-type analogue of Pink's relative Manin-Mumford conjecture \cite[Conjecture 6.2]{Pink2005a} and is also related to a conjecture in Zhang's ICM talk \cite{Zhang1998a}.
+The author's original motivation to prove Theorem \ref{theorem:equidistribution} was the relative Bogomolov conjecture \cite[Conjecture 1.2]{Dimitrov2022}, which is the Bogomolov-type analogue of Pink's relative Manin-Mumford conjecture \cite[Conjecture 6.2]{Pink2005a} and is also related to a conjecture in Zhang's ICM talk \cite{Zhang1998a}.
 In fact, Theorem \ref{theorem:equidistribution} can be used to affirm this conjecture for all subvarieties in fibered products of elliptic families, generalizing \cite[Theorem 1.4]{DeMarco2020}.
-Details will be reported in a subsequent article.
+The reader can find details in the separate article \cite{Kuehne2023a}.

+Finally, it should be said that the results of both Bogomolov type as well as of Mordell-Lang type presented here have been extended beyond curves in a recent joint work with Gao and Ge \cite{Gao2021a}.
+In the case of curves, Yuan \cite{Yuan2021} also obtained improved versions of our Theorems \ref{theorem::uniform_mm} and \ref{theorem::bogo} by a different approach.

 \textbf{Notation and conventions.} \textit{General.} For two terms $a$ and $b$, we write $a \ll b$ if there exists a positive real number $c$ such that $a \leq c \cdot b$.
-If $c$ depends on some data, say an algebraic variety $X$, we write $a \ll_X b$ etc. If there is no subscript, the implied constant $c$ is absolute.
-We use $\gg$ similarly.
+If $c$ depends on some data, say an algebraic variety $X$, we write $a \ll_X b$ etc. We use $\gg$ similarly.
+In each of the following sections, we may suppress the dependence of constants on some basic data for readability.
+Where this is done, it is indicated at the beginning of the respective section.